Chapada Diamantina National Park: A Natural Paradise

 Fumaça Waterfall

-A waterfall so high that, on windy days, the water transforms into mist before even touching the ground.
-The access trail (6 km) rewards with unforgettable panoramic views.
+A waterfall so tall that on windy days, the water turns into mist before even reaching the ground.
+The 6 km access trail rewards hikers with unforgettable panoramic views.
+It’s impossible not to take photo after photo.

 Poço Azul (Blue Pool)

-A flooded cave where sunlight penetrates creating a spectacle of intense blue between 10am and 2pm.
-Floating in these crystal clear waters is a mystical experience.
+A flooded cave where sunlight penetrates, creating a spectacle of intense blue between 10 a.m. and 2 p.m.
+Floating in these crystal-clear waters is a mystical experience on any trip.

 Epic Trails and Adventures